 X-linked dominant disorders are caused by an abnormal gene on the X chromosome and occur mostly in females.
 Females with these rare conditions are affected when they have an X chromosome with the gene for a particular disease.
 Males with an abnormal gene for an X-linked dominant disorder are more severely affected than females and often do not survive.
 Living males with FDH are “mosaic” for a change in the PORCN gene.
 This means that the change is seen in some, but not all, of the cells in their body.

 Prevalence estimates are not available for FDH.
-Approximately 200 to 300 cases have been reported worldwide, and only about 10 percent are live born males.
+Approximately 200 to 300 affected individuals have been reported worldwide, and only about 10 percent are live born males.

 Diagnosis is based on clinical findings and affected babies are usually recognized at birth.
 DNA testing for the PORCN gene is available to confirm the diagnosis.